 Charlie David: A camping trip with friends.
 I love the great outdoors. 😉 In my work life – there’s always lots of projects on the go.
-Right now I’m producing a dating show, a cooking show, 2 documentaries and writing my next scripted show.
+Right now I’m producing a dating show, the second season of Avocado Toast and writing my next scripted show.
 You can stay up to date with me on my social and website.

 Website: https://border2border.ca Vimeo: https://vimeo.com/border2border/vod_pages YouTube: https://www.youtube.com/user/MrCharlieDavid Twitter: https://twitter.com/charliedavid FB: https://facebook.com/charliedavid Instagram: https://instagram.com/mrcharliedavid